 Section 1.
 The Immediate Past-President will be chairperson of the Nominating Committee.
 Two others members of the Nominations Committee will be elected by the membership of the Society.

 Section 3.
-The Secretary shall appoint without review by the Executive Committee, and whenever necessary, two tellers who shall act with the Secretary as an Elections Committee.
-The Secretary shall be the Chairperson of the Committee.
+The Executive Director shall appoint without review by the Executive Committee, and whenever necessary, two tellers who shall act with the Executive Director as an Elections Committee.
+The Executive Director shall be the Chairperson of the Committee.
 Elections shall be administered by this Committee.

 Section 4.
 Each member shall be entitled to vote for one candidate for each office.
 Voting shall be by mail ballot.
 No identification of the voter shall appear on the ballot.
-Ballots shall be mailed to the members or posted electronically by the Secretary least sixty days before the Annual Meeting.
-To be counted as votes ballots must be in the hands of the Secretary on or before a date specified by the Secretary but not less than ten days before the Annual Meeting.
+Ballots shall be mailed to the members or posted electronically by the Executive Director at least sixty days before the Annual Meeting.
+To be counted as votes ballots must be in the hands of the Executive Director on or before a date specified by the Executive Director but not less than ten days before the Annual Meeting.
 The results of the elections shall be announced by the Elections Committee at the Annual Meeting.
 The candidate for an office who receives the highest number of votes shall be declared elected to that office.
 In the event of a tie vote, the Elections Committee shall hold a run-off election at the Annual Meeting.